 - How much sweetener you like is up to you – there’s no hard and fast rule about this, even among Southerners.

 - If you find brewed tea bitter, add a pinch of baking soda.
 Yes, you read that right.

 A word about sweeteners: there’s a reason southern restaurants offer both sweetened and unsweetened tea.
 When you add sugar to unsweetened tea that’s already chilled, it doesn’t dissolve so well.
 It melts much better when the tea is still hot.
 This also gives you the option of skipping chemically infested refined sugar (white table sugar) and using turbinado or other forms of raw sugar (which in my opinion have a better flavor).
 If you want to serve the tea unsweetened, there are some fantastic liquid sweeteners to offer guests: apple juice is my favorite (more on this later).
-Just pour a little apple juice into al already-poured glass of tea, and the flavor is phenomenal.
+Just pourapple juice into an already-poured glass of tea, and the flavor is phenomenal.
 Honey and agave nectar also blend nicely.
-If you’re okay with using artificial sweeteners, saccharine (Sweet ‘n’ Low) will dissolve best.
+If you use artificial sweeteners, saccharine (Sweet ‘n’ Low) will dissolve best.